anna-jaekyung-lee/atm-project/README.md

 required flow (insert card -> correct PIN -> select account -> balance / deposit / withdraw), incorrect PIN, unknown account, insufficient funds, wrong-state calls, and session reset via `cancel()`.

-## Out of Scope / Future Integration

-- Real bank and ATM hardware (card reader, cash bin) integration are out of scope by design. `BankAPI` is the seam for plugging in a real bank backend; a similar interface for the physical cash bin could be added the same way if/when that integration is needed.
-- No persistence across process restarts - state lives in memory in the `ATMController` instance for the duration of one session.